 Assistant Executive Director for Public Affairs

 As Assistant Executive Director for Public Affairs, Eric Friedman is responsible for managing the agency’s intergovernmental relations, policy research, and legislative outreach.
-Through the units that comprise the Public Affairs division (Communications, Public Affairs, Public Relations, and Voter Assistance), he oversees the agency’s print publications and online communications, the NYC Votes voter engagement campaign, and the CFB’s promotional efforts, media relations, and public outreach.
+Through the units that comprise the Public Affairs division (Marketing and Digital Communications, Partnerships and Outreach, Policy and Research, and Public Relations), he oversees the agency’s print publications and online communications, the NYC Votes voter engagement campaign, and the CFB’s promotional efforts, media relations, and public outreach.
 Mr. Friedman has served the CFB in a series of roles since 2006, as Policy Analyst, Press Secretary, and Director of External Affairs.
 Prior to joining the CFB, Mr. Friedman served as Press Secretary for U.S. Representative Christopher Shays (R-CT), a national leader on government ethics and campaign finance reform during his time in Congress.
 Mr. Friedman also managed communications for Congressman Shays’ re-election campaigns and worked on several campaigns for state and local office.
 Mr. Friedman began his career as a journalist, reporting on politics and government for a weekly newspaper in southwestern Connecticut.
 He is a graduate of Tufts University and the Robert F. Wagner School of Public Service at New York University.

 Hillary Weisman is the General Counsel of the CFB.
 The Legal Unit manages litigation and enforcement of the Campaign Finance Act and CFB Rules; provides legal support and advice for other units; drafts legislation, rules, advisory opinions, and Board determinations; and acts as agency counsel for internal matters.
 Ms. Weisman has been at the CFB for eleven years, and she has previously been Deputy General Counsel and Director of the Legal Unit.
 She attended Barnard College and Rutgers Law School.
 Before coming to the CFB, Ms. Weisman worked at a large private law firm, at the New York City Law Department, and at the New York State Attorney General’s office.